 Property can accommodate a maximum of 5 pax.
 A sofa bed for the 5th person is available in the living area.

-Just One minute away from the apartment next to the Marina you will find a children's playground.
 If travelling with kids, Esplora Interactive Science Centre is located only 7 minutes away on foot.
 Rinella Bay (A Small Sandy Beach) is only 15 minutes away.

 Mini-market, shops, bars, restaurants, cafes & bus stop are within walking distance from the Town House.

 A 10-minute stroll takes you into the historic city of Vittoriosa (Birgu) and the Birgu marina waterfront.
 Here you will find a wide choice of restaurants and cafes that are open for both lunch and dinner, offering alfresco dining.
 The relaxing ambiance is like no other, and the beautiful architecture surrounding you is ideal for a pleasant meal with friends, an evening stroll or business meetings.